FZJ-JSC/tutorial-multi-gpu/08-H_NCCL_NVSHMEM/solutions/NCCL/Instructions.md

 The purpose of this task is to use NCCL instead of MPI to implement a multi-GPU jacobi solver.
 The starting point of this task is the MPI variant of the jacobi solver.
 You need to work on `TODOs` in `jacobi.cpp`:

-- Initialize NVSHMEM:
 - Include NCCL headers.
 - Create a NCCL unique ID, and initialize it
-  - Create a NCCL communicator and initilize it
+- Create a NCCL communicator and initialize it
 - Replace the MPI\_Sendrecv calls with ncclRecv and ncclSend calls for the warmup stage
 - Replace MPI for the periodic boundary conditions with NCCL
 - Fix output message to indicate nccl rather than mpi
-  - Destroy NCCL comunicator
+- Destroy NCCL communicator

 Compile with